 What we spent

-At the end of our trip to Phuket Alison played her Money Crush game and found that we had stayed there for 11 nights for only $38.93 per person per day.
-In Phuket we spent more than average on food, but less than average on housing.
+At the end of our trip to Phuket Alison played her Money Crush game and found that we had stayed there for 11 nights for only $39.80 per person per day.
+In Phuket we spent $18.27 PPPD on food, which is more than average.
+And we spent less than average on housing at $7.54 PPPD since we only paid for 4 out of 11 nights.
+But we spent way more than average on in-city transportation at $12.70 PPPD since we had a rental car for 7 days plus 2 relatively expensive Grab car rides.

 The graphic below shows what we spent in Phuket in US Dollars.
 This does not include costs for our fixed expenses, such as annual medical insurance.
 It also does not include regional travel costs.
 To reach Phuket we flew from Penang Island in Malaysia using AirAsia for $70 per person.